nethanelkohen/ByeBye/README.md

 ### _Give Your Sober Friends Peace of Mind_

-A web app created by [Nethanel Kohen](https://github.com/nethanelkohen) and [Martin Pham](https://github.com/martinliempham) that lets friends stay connected after their night out.
+A mobile app created by [Nethanel Kohen](https://github.com/nethanelkohen) and [Martin Pham](https://github.com/martinliempham) that lets friends stay connected after their night out.

 <br>